trilobiet/oapenmemoclientweb/README.md

 	https://memo.oapen.org/file/ABC_Corp/a_public_file.json

-Attempts to request access restricted files without a key will be answered with a `401 Unauthorized` response status code.
+Attempts to request an access restricted file without a key will be answered with a `401 Unauthorized` response status code.